Macrometacorp/docs/docs/search/queries/search-functions.md

 - **expr** (expression): any valid search expression
 - **analyzer** (string): name of an analyzer.
-- returns nothing: The function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise.
+- returns nothing: The function can only be called in a [search query](../queries/index.md) and throws an error otherwise.

 Assuming a view definition with an analyzer whose name and type is `delimiter`: